yclas/guides/docs/api-documentation.md

 **Favorite Advertisement**

-We use the ID_AD to delete the favorite, aswell to create it.
+We use the ID_AD to delete the favorite, as well as creating it.

 Favorite ad 5